danog/MadelineProtoDocs/docs/docs/LOGIN.md

 yield $MadelineProto->botLogin('34298141894:aflknsaflknLKNFS');
 ```

-Use `bot_login` to login as a bot, see [here for the parameters and the result](https://docs.madelineproto.xyz/botLogin.html).
+Use `botLogin` to login as a bot, see [here for the parameters and the result](https://docs.madelineproto.xyz/botLogin.html).

 Note that when you login as a bot, MadelineProto also logins using the [PWRTelegram](https://pwrtelegram.xyz) API, to allow persistant storage of peers, even after a logout and another login.